Devon128/CAPSTONE-/README.md

 Both codes were combined with one another.
 # April 17
  We forgot about one thing and its lazer cutting out our new and improved wall peice.
 Everything is coming together as planned.
 We have to finish our 5 min presentation for the UVA students on may 10th.

+# April 19
+We've been testing the code for 2 weeks.